lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reactive-silicon-dioxide.rst

     create_atoms 0 random 10 456415 NULL mol O2mol 454756 overlap 3.0 maxtry 50

 ..  container:: justify

+    The value of 3 Angstroms for the minimum interatomic overlapping allowed is very safe for the present system.
+Smaller values may lead to molecules being too close from each others.

     Finally, let us minimize the energy of the system, and run for a relatively long time: